UBC-MDS/DSCI-532_2024_12_bigmac/reports/m4-reflection.md

 ## Conclusion:

 In conclusion, the updated dashboard represents a significant step forward in terms of usability, clarity, and interactivity.
 By incorporating user feedback and best practices, we have created a more intuitive and informative tool for exploring economic trends through the Big Mac Index.
 We remain committed to ongoing improvement and look forward to incorporating further enhancements based on user feedback and evolving needs.
+Additionally, we have updated the README with a new GIF, an image, and links to our GitHub accounts, as well as added links to the footer as part of peer review requests.